peteash10/peteashton.com/index.md

 I'm involved in various things, often with other people.

--	[Photo School](http://photo-school.co.uk) - Teaching photography and running photo walks in Birmingham.
+-	[Photo School](http://photo-school.co.uk) - I teach photography and run photo walks in Birmingham.
+- [Loaf](https://loafonline.co.uk) - I work part-time at Stirchley's finest bakery and cookery school and have gotten involved with the [Stirchley Co-operative Development](https://www.stirchley.coop) project.
+- [Stirchley Salon](https://www.artefactstirchley.co.uk/stirchley-salon) - I chair an irregular meetup for artists and other creative types at Artefact in Stirchley.
+-	[Bunminster Fuller & co](http://bunminster.uk) - Fiona and I keep rabbits and document everything we know on this website.
 -	[Birmingham Camera Obscura](http://bhamobscura.com) - Exploring and building camera obscuras with Jenny Duffin.
-- [Loaf](https://loafonline.co.uk) - I work part-time at Stirchley's finest bakery and cookery school and have gotten involved with the [Stirchley Co-operative Development](https://www.stirchley.coop) project.
+(On hiatus.)
 -	[Cross City Walks](http://xcw.org.uk) - A walking project bisecting cities in straight lines with Andy Howlett.
--	[Bunminster Fuller & co](http://bunminster.uk) - Fiona and I keep rabbits and document everything we know on this website.
+(On hiatus.)

 ## Photography